 There has been a growing body of research linking early traumatic or adverse childhood experiences (ACEs) not only with increased risk of serious offending across the lifespan (Fox et al., 2015), but also with increased risk of developing a range of mental health problems in adulthood (Couper & Mackie, 2016; Read & Bentall, 2012; Varese et al., 2012).
-For example, research has indicated that 50% of mental health problems are established by the age of 14, and 75% by the age of 24 years, with childhood adversity shown to account for around a third of future mental health problems (The Mental Health Foundation, 2002).
 Early trauma or ACEs can result in children becoming care-experienced, and the stigma and experiences resulting from this can affect mental health (Who cares?
-Scotland, 2022), and at times lead to unnecessary criminalisation (Moodie & Nolan, 2016).
-These findings demonstrate the complex needs of this group of children and young people; they point to a possible genesis of offending behaviour in early adverse experience, further underlining the need for a focus on prevention and the early identification of need and support (Keyes et al., 2012; Perry et al., 2018).
+Scotland, 2022), this cohort more likely than non-care experienced peers to experience poor mental health and socioemotional difficulties (Sanders, 2020), and to be unnecessarily criminalised (Moodie & Nolan, 2016).
+These well-established links between poverty, adversity, poor mental health and socioemotional behavioural difficulties which can lead to conflict with the law in childhood and adolescence, as-well as the knowledge that contact with justice systems can perpetuate adverse outcomes (McAra & McVie, 2022), has significant implications of how and when we intervene with families.
+Prevention and early intervention on a structural level is crucial, however as practitioners we also need to be able to promote good health and wellbeing, and to both identify and promote recovery from poor mental and emotional health and wellbeing for the children and young people we work with.